 The total length of six feet puts it on the somewhat smaller end in terms of retrievers.
 But it should be long enough to get the job done.

 Once collapsed the Ball retriever is a little as 24″ in length making it easy to compact and fit into your bag.

 The ergonomic grip helps give you a little more trust when reaching for those deep balls.
 It helps to make sure the ball retriever won’t slip out of your hands.

 The inclusion of the metal alloy staff will come in handy when dealing with a deep ball when the shaft is fully extended.

 Traditional plastic ball retrievers tend to bend and potentially snap when fully extended.
 Luckily this is not the case with his Callaway product.

-The Callaway branded club headcover is an aesthetic add on that allows you to place this ball retriever in your bag like any other club.
-This is a helpful add on for anyone that doesn’t like the look of the traditional ball retrievers sticking out of their bag.
+The Callaway branded club headcover is an aesthetic add on.
+It allows you to place this ball retriever in your bag like any other club.
+This is a helpful add on for anyone that doesn’t like the look of the traditional ball retrievers.

 Once you slip the ball between the metal clamps it will hold your ball in place much more securely than your regular cup-shaped ball retriever.

 This Callaway Ball Collector is our top selection for water ball retrievers on the market.
 It’s a high-quality shaft, aesthetic head cover, and trusty metal head puts this product ahead of the competition.